-The Status Indication field and Value field are reserved in the initial Fine Timing Measurement Request frame.
-When the Status Indication field is set to 3 by the responding STA, the Value field contains a duration in units of seconds; otherwise the Value field is reserved.
+The Status Indication subfield and Value subfield are reserved in the initial Fine Timing Measurement Request frame.
+When the Status Indication subfield is set to 3 by the responding STA, the Value subfield contains a duration in units of seconds; otherwise the Value subfield is reserved.

-The Number of Bursts Exponent field indicates how many burst instances, defined in 11.22.6.4 (Measurement exchange), are requested for the FTM session if included in an initial Fine Timing Measurement Request frame, or allocated for the FTM session if included in an initial Fine Timing Measurement frame respectively, where the number of burst instances is 2Number of Bursts Exponent.
+The Number of Bursts Exponent subfield indicates how many burst instances, defined in 11.22.6.4 (Measurement exchange), are requested for the FTM session if included in an initial Fine Timing Measurement Request frame, or allocated for the FTM session if included in an initial Fine Timing Measurement frame respectively, where the number of burst instances is 2Number of Bursts Exponent.
 The value 15 in an initial Fine Timing Measurement Request frame indicates no preference by the initiating STA and is valid (indicating 215 burst instances) when set by the responding STA.

-The Burst Duration field indicates the duration of a burst instance.
+The Burst Duration subfield indicates the duration of a burst instance.
 The value 15 in the initial Fine Timing Measurement Request indicates no preference by the initiating STA and is not used by the responding STA.
-Table 9-280 (Burst Duration field encoding) shows the encoding of this field.
+Table 9-280 (Burst Duration field encoding) shows the encoding of this subfield.

-Table 9-280—Burst Duration field encoding
+Table 9-280—Burst Duration subfield encoding